 Of course they're not, Noin.
 Because Wufei's going to kill them in their bunks, first.

 Many a fanfic has had Relena go evil, usually to facilitate killing her off and setting Heero with Duo.
-In Frozen Teardrop, she actually is brainwashed into evil - and it's implied that she caused her own brother's her brother's stand-in's death thanks to it.
+In Frozen Teardrop, she actually is brainwashed into evil - and it's implied that she caused her brother's stand-in's death thanks to it.

 In a Real Life example, there's a lot of Pakistanis out there who are probably wishing more people took Trieze's message about the dangers of using robots as tools of genocide seriously.